-Broaching this topic with His closest friends, Jesus asks “Who am I?” while they were traveling to the area of Caesarea, an ancient port on the Mediterranean coast of present-day Israel south of Haifa.
-He prefaces His question by asking His disciples what others think about Him, and the answers were quite diverse: Some saw in Him His cousin John, the Baptist.
+“Who am I?”
+Jesus asked his disciples while they were traveling to Caesarea, an ancient port town on the Mediterranean coast.
+He prefaced His question by asking His disciples what others think about Him, and the answers were quite diverse: Some saw in Him His cousin John, the Baptist.
 Others said about Jesus that He had to be a resurrected prophet of old, like Elijah or Jeremiah.

 Identifying who Jesus is remains a controversial topic today.
 Who is He?
 Have you asked this question lately?
 I believe only the Spirit of God can provide the accurate answer.
 And inspired by the Holy Spirit Simon Peter rose to the occasion and declared (Matthew 16:16):

 “You are the Messiah.
 You are the Son of the living God.”